-Note concerning all music education programs: In order to meet the credit requirements for state certification, students who take 101 or 111 rather than 131 or 141 will need to complete additional electives in order to reach the required total course units.
 Prior to the teaching internship, students must have the approval of the department.
 Criteria for approval are found in the Teacher Education Program Guidebook, available in the Education Department.

 Programs for students interested in church music.
 Students preparing for work in church music may choose to focus either on organ or choir.
 Each 15 course program includes the ten basic courses, (105, 108, 213, 215, 205, 206, 207, 208, 305 and 308), 236, and 237.
 In addition, students elect five and one-half courses from one of the following areas: in Organ - 110 (first two semesters), 210 (six semesters including directed field work and a public recital with scores), two semesters each of 130 and ensemble (101, 111, 131, or 141), and an interim in church organ music (Mr. John Hamersma, advisor); in Choir - six semesters of 130, two semesters of 110 or 120, 337 and 338, six semesters of choir (101, 111, 131, or 141), and an interim in church choir music which includes some directed field work and a public choral recital (Mr. Howard Slenk, advisor).
-A six-course minor in church music consists of 105, 108, 236, 237, and either six semesters of 130 or 141, and an interim in church choir music.
+A six-course minor in church music consists of 105, 108, 236, 237, and either six semesters of 130 and an interim in church organ music or four semesters of 130, two semesters of 131 or 141, and an interim in church choir music.

 General regulations.
 Mr. Calvin Stapert is the advisor for general, undecided students considering a major in music.
 Mr. Dale Topp counsels undecided students considering a major or minor in music education.
 All transfer students must consult with Mr. John Hamersma at or before their first registration to receive counseling into an appropriate sequence of music courses.
-Such students also must validate, during their first semester at Calvin, their transfer credits in keyboard harmony with Ms. Marilyn Slenk and their transfer credits in aural perception with Ms. Hye Sook Kim.
+Such students also must validate, during their first semester at Calvin, their transfer credits in keyboard harmony and aural perception with Ms. Margaret Wheeler.
 Those not meeting minimum standards will be required to enroll in 213 or 215.

 Core courses in music.
 Students with any possible plans concerning further music study should enroll in 105 as their fine arts core course, for this class provides counsel about the various programs and the individual student's qualifications for each.
 Another option for students with some musical background who desire core credit is 234.
 Students with more limited musical experiences may prefer 103, 236, 241, or 242 as their core course elective in music.
-Music 238 earns core credit for elementary education students only.
+Music 238 earns core credit for elementary education, Recreation, social work and Missions students.